VolvoGroup/dymoval/docs/source/installation.rst

 Installation
 ------------

 By running

 .. code-block::

    pip install dymoval

-everything should work, but there are few things to keep in mind.
+everything should work fine, but there are few things to keep in mind.

 Typically :code:`conda` handles scientific packages better than `pip`, and given that many *dymoval* dependencies are scientific packages, it is suggested to install all the dependencies through :code:`conda` and then to install *dymoval* through :code:`pip`.